sql-machine-learning/elasticdl/docs/benchmark/ftlib_benchmark.md

 ### MobileNetV2

-The number of trainable parameters in ResNet50 for cifar10 is 2,236,682.
-The number of trainable tensors is 158.
+There are 158 parameter tensors in ResNet50 for CIFAR-10 dataset.
+And those tensors have 2,236,682 trainable parameters.

 | Workers   |  computation/communication  |  Speed   |  Speedup Ratio |
 | -- | --------------------------- | -------- | ------ |